deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_3/result_simpl.md

 ### Results
 #### Assessment
-As mentioned in [test_2.1.2.1_result_simpl.md](../test_2_1_2_1/result_simpl.md), SIMPL currently does not integrate a vocabulary hub for validating data sharing process.
+As mentioned in [test_2.1.2.1_result_simpl.md](../test_2_1_2_1/result_simpl.md), Simpl currently does not integrate a vocabulary hub for validating data sharing process.

 Schema validation only occurs for the data product offering part with seeded SHACL shapes.
 These shapes can be published via the API of the [simpl-fc-service](https://code.europa.eu/simpl/simpl-open/development/gaia-x-edc/simpl-fc-service).